Notes on Wisdom

 No comments

 This post examines the virtue of wisdom.
-It is meant mostly as an exploration of what other people have learned about this virtue, rather than as me expressing my own opinions about it, though I’ve been selective about what I found interesting or credible, according to my own inclinations.
-I wrote this not as an expert on the topic, but as someone who wants to learn more about it.
-I hope it will be helpful to people who want to know more about this virtue and how to nurture it.
+It mostly explores what other people have learned about this virtue, rather than highlighting my own opinions about it, though I’ve been selective about what I found interesting or credible, according to my own inclinations.
+I wrote this not as an expert, but as someone who wants to learn more.
+I hope it will help people who want to know more about this virtue and how to nurture it.

 Singing the praises of wisdom at LessWrong has a bringing coals to Newcastle feel to it.
 After all, isn’t this community all about working hard and passionately to hack through the jungle of bias, illusion, and ignorance in search of the hidden temple of Athena?

-So I was tempted to skip over wisdom and work on writing up some other virtue instead.
+I was tempted to skip wisdom and research some other virtue instead.
 But I’m hoping that by exploring wisdom as-a-virtue I can illuminate some facets of it that otherwise receive less attention here.

 Two varieties of wisdom

-There are two senses of wisdom that are found in some virtue traditions:
+Two senses of wisdom are commonly found in virtue traditions:

-1. phrónēsis, or “practical wisdom” (sometimes translated “prudence” [LW · GW]), which concerns knowing how the world works, and reasoning well about how to pursue goals effectively (and about which goals are worth pursuing — which sometimes gets separated out into “conative wisdom”)
+1. phrónēsis, or “practical wisdom” (sometimes translated “prudence” [LW · GW]), which concerns knowing how the world works, and reasoning well about how to pursue goals effectively (and about which goals are worth pursuing—which sometimes gets separated out into “conative wisdom”).
+Phrónēsis is about particular cases.

-2. philosophy, which concerns a more big-picture understanding of “what it’s all about,” whether or not there seems to be any way to make practical use of that understanding
+2. philosophy, which concerns a more comprehensive understanding of “what it’s all about,” whether or not there seems to be a way to make practical use of that understanding.
+Philosophy is about generalities and commonalities and rules.

 They are both important: Phrónēsis without philosophy can make you merely clever; while without phrónēsis, philosophy can leave you with your head in the clouds, unable to bring your wisdom down to earth where you can make it matter.